weloniheu/cse15l-lab-report/lab3/lab3.md

-biomed/1471-2121-3-18.txt:        pathways fall into two major categories, those primarily biomed/1471-2121-3-19.txt:        to fall [ 34 ] and the cell's geometrical changes would biomed/1471-2121-4-6.txt:        associated with the cytoskeleton but may fall below the biomed/1471-213X-3-7.txt:        fall, however, low temperatures and short days result in biomed/1471-2148-1-1.txt:          retrotransposons from insects that fall in the T3- biomed/1471-2148-1-4.txt:          fall significantly outside of the well-defined clade biomed/1471-2164-2-1.txt:        identified, which fall into the broad categories of biomed/1471-2164-2-1.txt:          (12) fall into the 10 3to 10 4bp bin size.
-Only 5 introns biomed/1471-2164-2-1.txt:          lie outside this range: Three of these fall into the 10 biomed/1471-2164-2-2.txt:        motor domain [ 25].
-Not all kinesins fall into one of the biomed/1471-2164-2-2.txt:        revealed that there are Arabidopsis kinesins that fall into biomed/1471-2164-2-2.txt:        do not fall into any family and there are some subfamilies biomed/1471-2164-2-2.txt:          However, several Arabidopsis kinesins do not fall into biomed/1471-2164-2-2.txt:          AtT9N14.6) having an internal motor which fall into the biomed/1471-2164-2-2.txt:          other four kinesins with N-terminal motors that fall into biomed/1471-2164-2-2.txt:          Arabidopsis kinesins fall into a group with Kip3 biomed/1471-2164-2-2.txt:          major subgroup in which they fall.
-Since there are many ...continues for a while
+biomed/1471-2121-3-18.txt:        pathways fall into two major categories, those primarily biomed/1471-2121-3-19.txt:        to fall [ 34 ] and the cell's geometrical changes would biomed/1471-2121-4-6.txt:        associated with the cytoskeleton but may fall below the ...continues for a while
 ```